 - Place the dates and the water in a saucepan and bring to a boil.
 Boil for 5 minutes, then add the tsp of baking soda.

 - Blitz the dates and the water together in a food processor until smooth.
-The date purΓ©e should weigh 365g when finished.
+The date purée should weigh 365g when finished.

-- Sprinkle a splash of water to the baking pan and add the parchment paper.
-The water helps it to stick.
+- Sprinkle a splash of water onto the baking pan and add the parchment paper.
+The water helps the parchment paper to stick to the pan.

 - Cream the butter and sugar together over medium speed with the paddle attachment of the mixer for about 5 minutes or until fluffy.

 - Add the eggs one at a time and mix until just combined.
-Add the date purΓ©e and mix until smooth.
+Add the date purée and mix until smooth.

 - Sift the flour into the mixture and fold in.
 Use a whisk to break up any lumps from the flour.